The Sudio Elva is an emphatic, bassy experience great for traveling with.

 - The Fem is the only one of the three without ANC.

 - ANC, the game changer!
 The Elva doesn’t dull environmental din as I expected it to.
-Rather, it feels to focus more on broadening output and enhancing weaker sounds.
+Rather, it focuses more on broadening output and enhancing weaker sounds.
 And oh, the bass!
-I’ve already raved enough about this above.
+I’ve already raved enough about this.

 Sudio Elva Review Conclusion – 5 Usage Scenarios